bitrise-io/devcenter/_articles/en/deploy/android-deploy/android-deployment-index.md

 - google-play
 title: Android deployment
 redirect_from: []
-summary: 'Deploy Android apps to either bitrise.io, for testing, or to the Google Play Store, for release.
+description: 'Deploy Android apps to either bitrise.io, for testing, or to the Google Play Store, for release.
 Learn about Google Play API, keystore files and APK flavors. '
 menu:
   deploy-main: